Sikofani/alx-pre_course/0x01-git/README.md

-This is the README file for the 0x01-git directory up to date
+4. Collaboration: be up to date